pragmint/open-practices/capabilities/job-satisfaction.md

 ### Implement Employee Recognition Programs

-Establish structured programs to recognize and reward employees for their contributions and achievements.
-This could include monthly awards, public acknowledgments during team meetings, or personalized appreciation notes.
-Recognizing employees' efforts boosts morale and makes them feel valued, leading to increased job satisfaction and motivation.
+Establish structured programs to recognize employees for their contributions and achievements.
+This could include monthly awards, public acknowledgments during team meetings, a digital "kudos" board, or personalized appreciation notes.
+Share specific examples of outstanding work or helpful behaviors.
+By promoting a culture of appreciation and peer-to-peer acknowledgment, team morale and motivation improve significantly.

 ### Allocate Time To Have Fun and Build Strong Relationships